 Simply having a website is no longer enough: you need digital marketing as a core part of your strategy if you want to reach your customers online.
 And the way you employ it is also key; by using the right mixture of channels and tactics, you can reach customers at all stages of their journey online (from research to purchase).

-Here are 6 reasons why digital needs to be a core part of your marketing strategy in 2019.
+Here are 6 reasons why digital needs to be a core part of your marketing strategy.

 1. Engage with customers earlier in the decision-making process

 As the process of selecting and sourcing materials increasingly moves online, suppliers have an opportunity to reach a wider audience.
 Perhaps most importantly, it’s possible to reach product developers who are in the early stages of deciding which material to use.

 This is crucial as it’s where you’ll find the largest pool of potential new customers.
 These are the people you need to influence if you want to expand into different industries and grow your business.

 Let’s take a simple example – an automotive company designing a new car.
 Imagine that the goal is to make it more fuel efficient than its predecessor.
 One of the ways fuel efficiency can be improved is by reducing the weight of the car, so the automotive company is likely to be considering materials that help their lightweighting efforts.
 If your company produces a strong, lightweight material suitable for automotive applications, this is exactly when you want them to find you.

 But too often, companies focus on addressing customers at the bottom of the funnel – that is, people who have already decided what they want to buy.
 Let’s be clear – these people are important.
 Serving these customers has a direct impact on revenue today.
 But if you are only addressing them, your potential market is severely limited.